--The Pens will have to utilize all their immense offensive talents to make up for this massive liability on the back end of their #3 goalie suddenly plunged into the heat of the NHL playoffs and only in his 3rd ever game as a Penguin.
+The Pens will have to utilize all their immense offensive talents to make up for this massive liability on the back end of having their #3 goalie suddenly plunged into the heat of the NHL playoffs.
+And in what is only his third-ever game as a Penguin.
 It's a lot to ask of Louis Domingue to essentially become a playoff legend and perform stellar enough to win this round by himself.
-That high of a bar can't automatically be expected even though Domingue looks serviceable thus far.
+Setting the bar that high can't automatically be expected even though Domingue has looked serviceable thus far.
 So the Penguins' skaters have got to do the heavy lifting and lead the way instead.
-Louis has been decent thus far for the situation but he's playing way over his head and only human.
-(Before this season Domingue only had 1 playoff game ever played- for about 18 minutes for the Tampa Bay Lightning in 2017/18.
+Louis has played decently for the situation but he's in a role that's way over his head and only human.
+(Before this season Domingue only had 1 game of playoff experience ever- he was on the ice for about 18 minutes for the Tampa Bay Lightning in 2017-18.
 He did make all 7 saves he faced though.)

--Mike Matheson had a massive Game 2 breakdown.
-2 goals were directly his responsibility.
-There's not much to say other than he's perhaps the biggest reason the Penguins lost that game.
-A puck went off of him net front for a Rangers goal while he was screening the vision of his own goalie.
-He followed that up by making an atrocious attempt at half-heartedly throwing a check mid-defensive back stride with a Ranger coming forward.
+Mike Matheson had a massive Game 2 breakdown.
+Two New York goals were his direct responsibility.
+There's not much to say other than he's likely the biggest reason the Penguins lost that game.
+A puck went off of him while he was net front for a Rangers goal as he also screened the vision of his goalie.
+He followed that up by making an atrocious attempt at throwing a weak check in the middle of a defensive play while on skating the back stride with a Ranger coming forward toward him.
 He was promptly shaken off for a goal and left Louis Domingue hanging out to dry with no defender in front of him.
 Game 2 might have been Matheson's worst outing as a Pittsburgh Penguin.
 And that's saying something considering the bumpy start he had with the team.

--Line-up questions abound for tonight's Game 3 as the game day skate was optional and everyone is considered a "game time decision" according to coach Mike Sullivan.
+Lineup questions abound for tonight's Game 3 as the game day skate was optional and everyone was labeled a "game-time decision" according to coach Mike Sullivan.
 So whether defenseman Brian Dumoulin or forwards Rickard Rakell and Jason Zucker will return to play is unknown.

-In better news Game 3 finally in the home barn, so get hyped!
+Back In The Burgh In better news Game 3 is finally in the home barn, so get hyped!
 Playoff hockey returns to the Burgh in its full glory for the first time since the pandemic of 2020.
-The big screen is back, the building will be packed, it's truly a "hockey night in Pittsburgh!"-
+The big screen is back, the building will be packed, and it's truly a "hockey night in Pittsburgh!"

 Faceoff % (Rank): PIT- 53.1% (2nd), NYR- 46.9% (15th)